-Please note that this Triple Award MBA is not available in the People’s Republic of China or Hong Kong
+Please note that this Triple Award MBA is not available in Mainland China, Hong Kong or Macau

 The MBA is a 90 ECTS credits programme that is managed and promoted by London Examinations Board for all off-campus delivery.
-There are six specialisations and this MBA is promoted and managed by Brittany Unversité for all off-campus delivery.
-It is a triple award MBA so graduates will receive an MBA from (i) Brittany Université, France; (ii) VERN’ University of Applied Sciences, Croatia; and (iii) UCAM – Universidad Católica San Antonio de Murcia
+It is a triple award MBA so graduates will receive an MBA from (i) Brittany Université, France; (ii) VERN’ University, Croatia; and (iii) UCAM – Universidad Católica San Antonio de Murcia

 This triple award qualification route helps nurture integration, collaboration, and change to improve individual and team performance to enable you to live and work in the new era of interconnected and international businesses.

 Awards to be conferred